intel/intel-extension-for-tensorflow/examples/train_resnet50_with_autoshard/README.md

 The global batch size should be `device_num` * `batch_size` * `stage_num`.
 In this example, the default global batch size is 2x256x10=5120.

 #### Further Settings
-For further peformance speedup, you can enable multi-stream via setting `ITEX_ENABLE_MULTIPLE_STREAM=1` to create multiple queues for each device.
+For further performance speedup, you can enable multi-stream via setting `ITEX_ENABLE_MULTIPLE_STREAM=1` to create multiple queues for each device.

 #### Executing Command
 ```bash